ajdhole/Udacity-Unscented-Kalman-Filter-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

 In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.
+The px, py, vx, and vy RMSE obtained as [ 0.07, 0.08, 0.31, 0.25] which is lower than the passing RMSE requirement as [0.09, 0.10, 0.40, 0.30].

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)